Pierre Lassonde: Philanthropy

 Lassonde is an active and engaged philanthropist in both Canada and the United States in the fields of education, the arts and the community in which he lives.
 His donations total over $100 million and have gone to create iconic programs such as the Lassonde Entrepreneur Institute and Lassonde Studios at the University of Utah in Salt Lake City, the Lassonde School of Engineering at York University in Toronto, the Lassonde Mining Engineering program at the University of Toronto, and scholarships in Canadian universities.

 Lassonde served as chairman of the Board of the Musée national des beaux-arts du Québec from 2005 to 2016.
 He led the $110 million fundraising campaign for the creation of the Pierre Lassonde Pavilion dedicated entirely to Canadian art.
 The Pavilion has revitalized the MNBAQ as it has won numerous architectural awards over the past four years to the end of 2020.

 In July 2015, Lassonde was appointed chair of the Board of the Canada Council for the Arts.
 Under his leadership the CCA has seen a deep transformation and board renewal that led to a doubling of the budget to $360 million by 2021.
 His insistence on measuring the impact of the investments has led to the CCA's recognition as a world leader in the field.
 His five-year term came to an end in July 2020.

 In March 2020, Lassonde was named Principal and Chair of Polytechnique Montréal’s Board of Directors for a five-year period.
 Polytechnique Montréal is one of the oldest engineering school in Canada.
-With over 10,000 students coming from around the world, it's also one of the most diverse and recognized schools.